Key takeaways

 What is 20x?

-20x is an open-source desktop app that connects task management tools (Linear, HubSpot, GitHub) to AI coding agents, automating the workflow from ticket to pull request with human-in-the-loop approval.
+20x is an open-source desktop app that connects task management tools (Linear, HubSpot, GitHub, YouTrack, GitLab, Notion, Peakflo) to AI agents, automating the workflow from ticket to pull request with human-in-the-loop approval.

 How much does 20x cost?